 Our entry criteria are highly inclusive and every year we have significantly more applicants than we have places for.
 All entrants to our Sixth Form are expected to work hard, commit to our educational expectations and play a full and active role in school life.

-Most students choose four ‘AS’ Level subjects in Year 12 and will then concentrate on three ‘A2’ level subjects in Year 13, however we also offer BTEC Nationals (A-level equivalent) in Business Studies, Health & Social Care, ICT, Sport and Performing Arts.
+Most students choose four ‘AS’ Level subjects in Year 12 and will then concentrate on three ‘A2’ level subjects in Year 13, however we also offer BTEC Nationals (A-level equivalent) in Business Studies, ICT and Performing Arts.

 Sixth Form life at Hatch End High School is one of involvement.
 It is demanding as well as rewarding for students who approach their post-16 studies with the desired attitude and energy.
-Students’ lives are also enriched by the variety of extra-curricular activities, additional responsibilities and work experiences that they are encouraged to take.
+Students’ lives are also enriched by the variety of extra-curricular activities, additional responsibilities and work experiences.